OpenDDS/pyopendds/README.md

 Assumptions:
 - Unix environment with requirements met
-  - When mature, PyOpenDDS should theoretically work on the intersection of all platoforms that OpenDDS and Python3 Support.
+  - When mature, PyOpenDDS should theoretically work on the intersection of all platforms that OpenDDS and CPython Support.
 - `$DDS_ROOT/setenv.sh` has been sourced
 - A Python virtualenv named `.venv` has been set up in the root of the repo.